jamesfmcgrath/localgov-lando/README.md

 [![Use this template](https://img.shields.io/badge/Use%20this%20template-2ea44f?style=for-the-badge)](https://github.com/jamesfmcgrath/localgov-lando/generate)

-Bootstrap a new LocalGov Drupal project with Lando in seconds.
+Bootstrap a new LocalGov Drupal project quickly with Lando.
+No local install of Composer or PHP needed.
+Just Lando.

 ## 🚀 Quick Start